vasilijpavlov99/TransitFlowAnimationAstoriaWingStation/README.md

-Here's a GitHub description for the project:

----

 ## Transit Flow Animation — Astoria Wing Station

 A data visualization tool that generates an animated MP4 (or GIF fallback) illustrating the urban planning concept behind the proposed **Astoria Wing Station** — a new transit hub designed to decentralize NYC's Manhattan-centric rail network by enabling direct interborough connections.